 After dinner, head to your accommodations for some pre-drinks and bachelorette games before heading to the bar and continuing your night into the early hours of the morning.
 In terms of bars, there are a few that I would recommend…

 If you’re looking for upscale but not over the top expensive, Citizen or Early Mercy can be great choices and they’re conveniently across the road from each other.
-Odd Thomas and the Underground are a bit laid back for the more casual brides.
+Odd Thomas is a bit laid back for the more casual brides.
 Rock N’ Horse or Boots & Bourban is great for the country music lovers.
-The Addison’s can be a fun spot too, this bar gives off the vibe of a house party versus a club or pub.

 Like I said, Toronto does not disappoint for a bachelorette or any special occasion really.
 This is only a fraction of what you can actually do in the city and there are definitely so many options for whatever kind of bride and bridal party you’re trying to please.

 Have more ideas or experiences from bachelorettes in Toronto?
 Share in the comments to help others with their planning!